jewel/clearskies/protocol/database.md

 already present.
 If not, it should repeat the message to all of its peers (except the peer that just barely sent it the message).

+It is legal to change the `key` on a record.
+To facilitate this, the `uuid` should be used to identify records.
+(The `key` should still be unique, however.)

 Connection Exchange
 -------------------